sefeoglu/sefeoglu/README.md

 🌱 I have been working on relation extraction for streaming (corpus) data.

+*  🎉 My team "Gryffindor" was awarded with the Best Scientific Research Report at the ISWS 2023, and we submitted our [paper](https://openreview.net/forum?id=a1NBH3exoH) to the Wikidata Workshop under the ISWC 2023.

 * My last project is [dcat_ap converter](https://github.com/sefeoglu/dcat_ap-converter) to save the data in dcat_ap format.

+🌱 I am currently working on construction biocatalysts ontology, especially enzyme 🤓